-41.6 Event format for Cases A and B - three hour and two one-hour races
+41.6 Event format for Sprint Races - Two one-hour races

 There will be one free practice session of 40 minutes that may be extended to a maximum of 60 minutes.
 There will be one pre-qualifying session of 40 minutes that may be extended to a maximum of 60 minutes.
 Any extension of sessions will be confirmed in an Event bulletin prior to the Event.
 No additional time will be added if there are any unforeseen stoppages.
 There will be no Parc Fermé after free practice unless requested by the Race Director or Stewards.